zaim03767/DEN/README.md

 ## Tasks Overview

-This repository serves as a comprehensive archive of tasks undertaken during the DEP Machine Learning Internship.
+This repository serves as a comprehensive archive of tasks undertaken during the DEN Machine Learning Internship.
 Each task directory contains all necessary resources and documentation to facilitate understanding and reproducibility.

 ## Getting Started